jsaintro/publicnotes/ALARM.md.md

 1. got to `my devices` in the api
 2. Click on new device
 3. Give it a unique name (Front Door etc...)
-4. Give it a random but unique
+4. Give it a random but unique device id
+5. "Type*" to "Virtual Contact Sensor"
+6. .
+Set "Location" to main house
+7. Set Hub to "main hub"
+8.  to your local hub and click on **Create**.
+Do this for each device!
+If you have 13 devices, then make 13.
 Continue [here](http://www.kendrickcoleman.com/index.php/Tech-Blog/total-noob-guide-to-move-your-old-wired-security-system-to-smartthings.html)
 # Need to
 Create virtual devices for each